kasper-piskorski/docs/pages/core/defining-schema-simple.md

 ### Relation and Role Types

-The greatest advantage of a graph database is the expressiveness of the relationships between our data.
+The greatest advantage of a graph database is the expressiveness of the relationships between data.
 With Mindmaps we can control how our data relates to each other.

 For example how can we say that Patrick Stewart starred in Star Treck Nemisis ?